1308 Dallas Avenue NATRONA HEIGHTS PA 15065 US

 I was a Surveyor in the Pennsylvania Department of Health , Division of Nursing Care Facilities.
 We helped the staff at these facilities comply with all regulations so their patients were well cared for.
 In the next 4 years, my career took me in different directions, but always with a focus on emotional/mental health.

-Again, I worked as a psychiatric Home Care nurse( my favorite field) where a nurse steps onto the client's "turf" and rapport and trust must develop quickly.
-Recently, I was a Crisis nurse in Pittsburgh.
-The mentally ill, homeless, addicts, and even those released from prison walked through our doors and were cared about and given opportunities for better lives.
+Again, I worked as a Psychiatric Home Care nurse( my favorite field) where a nurse steps onto the client's "turf" and rapport and trust must develop quickly.
+Recently, I was a Crisis RN in Pittsburgh.
+Those struggling with mental illness, addiction, homelessness, incarceration walked through our doors and were cared about and given opportunities for better lives.

 In all those years of nursing, I discovered that traditional medicine was not ALWAYS the answer.
 Sometimes it was not the ONLY answer.
 I was always thinking "outside the box."
 Hypnosis and all mind/body medicine was fascinating to me.I know now that a key to Wellness is using our internal "wisdom" to be balanced and healthy.

-In July of 2010 ,after much thought, I drove to Myrtle Beach where I studied with John Weir, an award winning Hypnotist and Instructor, and became a certified Hypnotist under the guidelines of the National Guild of Hypnotists.
+In July of 2010 ,after much thought, I drove to Myrtle Beach where I studied with John Weir, a Hypnosis Instructor, and became a certified Hypnotist under the guidelines of the National Guild of Hypnotists.

 Hypnosis is my work and my passion.
 I am thrilled to be an alternative/complementary health care practitioner!

-I'm a hypnotist, a "mind- opener", a guide and always a student.
+I'm a hypnotist, a "mind- mender", a guide and always a student.

 Since 2010, I have worked with hundreds of clients.
 It is my privilege to be able to help people make incredible changes in their lives, changes that move them towards more wellness.
 I am so proud of my clients.
 Hypnosis is an intimate process in that we open our deeper minds by letting go of our logical conscious minds.
 We are never out of control , but we are allowing a Hypnotist to guide us into a state that is vulnerable.